Measuring Electron Correlation. The Impact of Symmetry and Orbital Transformations: Wavefunction Theory

 Ignoring the question of spin symmetry for the moment, non-dynamic/static correlation may be identified with strong correlation in the present context, and thus, it is also associated with multireference methods, where `reference' is a generic term for some function that serves as an initial state on which a more sophisticated Ansatz can be built.
 This also suggests that there are two ways of dealing with static correlation, either improving the reference or improving the wavefunction Ansatz built on it.
 In principle, single reference methods will yield the exact solution if all possible excitation classes are included in the Ansatz, and it was furthermore demonstrated that they can also be adapted to strong correlation by removing some of the terms from the working equations\cite{bulik2015can}.
-More pragmatically, one might ask at what excitation levels an Ansatz like coupled cluster (CC) needs to be truncated to yield acceptable results for some properties\cite{karton2006w4,hait2019levels}, but this is costly on the one hand and does not offer a simple picture of strong correlation either.
+More pragmatically, one might ask at what excitation levels an Ansatz, such as coupled cluster (CC), needs to be truncated to yield acceptable results for some properties\cite{karton2006w4,hait2019levels}, but this is costly on the one hand and does not offer a simple picture of strong correlation either.
 One way to improve the reference is to find the exact solution within at least a complete active space (CAS)\cite{roos1980complete}.
 Unfortunately, this requires the construction of many-electron basis states the number of which scales exponentially with the size of the active space.
 However, as observed by Chan and Sharma\cite{chan2011density}, this apparent exponential complexity does not always reflect the true complexity of the system since the principle of locality often forces a special structure on the wavefunction expansion.
 This entails that the amount of information needed to construct the wavefunction should be proportional to the system size, which agrees well with the observation that static correlation in molecules can typically be tackled with only a handful of terms in the wavefunction expansion\cite{knowles2000ab}.
-This relative sparsity as opposed to the formally required factorial scaling is exploited, for example, in selected CI methods of the CIPSI (configuration interaction with perturbative selection through iterations) type\cite{huron1973iterative}.
-For finite systems in which such scarcity is observed, as is often the case, these methods approach the full CI limit very closely with a system dependent polynomial scaling.
-See also the discussion in the following sections for other methods making use of this sparsity.
 As an illustration, the hydrogen molecule around the equilibrium bond length is well-described by a single-determinant built from canonical orbitals and associated with the configuration $\sigma^2_g$, while at larger separations another contribution from $\sigma^2_u$ becomes equally important\cite{chan2011density,knowles2000ab}.
 In the latter limit, the wavefunction takes the following bi-determinant form